NiteeshPutla/ERC-1155/README.md

 # ERC 1155 Project

-This project demonstrates use of ERC1155 standard
+This project demonstrates use of ERC1155 standard.\
-This standard is both fungible and nonfungible.
+This standard is both fungible and nonfungible.\
-We can create NFTs which are semifungible and seminonfungible tokens
+We can create NFTs which are semifungible and seminonfungible tokens.

 ```shell
 npm install